kevinolega/callcentertrainingtips/_posts/2016-05-14-pass-training.md

 Most of the call center related problems are solved by getting enough rest.

-If your problem is comprehension skills, problem solving skills, sales skills, making the customer happy, AHT, QA or other KPI, most of the time, getting enough rest at home is the best solution.
+If your problem is comprehension skills, problem-solving skills, sales skills, making the customer happy, AHT, QA or other KPI, most of the time, getting enough rest at home is the best solution.

 If you get fired because you did not follow my advice here, getting fired is 100% your fault.